mlooff/cio-council/pages/blog-PMA-2018-release.md

 <li>Data, accountability, and transparency initiatives that deliver visibly better results to the public, while improving accountability to taxpayers.</li>

-<li>A Workforce for the 21st century that enables senior leaders and front-line managers to nimbly align staff skills with evolving mission needs.<li>
+<li>A Workforce for the 21st century that enables senior leaders and front-line managers to nimbly align staff skills with evolving mission needs.</li>
 </ol>